Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Preliminaries

 Geometrically, $x_{k+1}$ is the root of the line tangent to the graph of $f$ at the point $(x_k,f(x_k))$.
 Because $f$ is concave, it is easy to see that $x_k < x_{k+1} \le x^*$.

 Because each $x_k$ is obtained from a linear approximation to $f$, the errors decay quadratically in the vicinity of $x^*$; that is

 when $|x_k - x^*|$ is sufficiently small.

-\begin{rmk} Quadratic convergence is what makes Newton's method an especially attractive algorithm when it is applicable.
-In practical terms, it means that the number of accurately computed digits of $x^*$ approximately doubles after each iteration of the algorithm, until machine precision is reached. \end{rmk}
+\begin{rmk} Quadratic convergence is what makes Newton's method an especially attractive algorithm when it is applicable -- that is, when both $f(x)$ and $f'(x)$ may be accurately evaluated, and $f$ exhibits the conditions specified above.
+In practical terms, quadratic convergence means that the number of accurately computed digits of $x^*$ approximately doubles after each iteration of the algorithm, until machine precision is reached. \end{rmk}